Help File: Mark Descriptions

 Example mark setting

-Specific setting allows you to add comments about the setting.
-E.g., Setting = "Light structure", specific setting = "4x8 ft concrete storm drain".
+Specific setting allows you to add comments about the setting, e.g., "4x8 ft concrete storm drain".
 These improve mark recovery and may explain stability problems.

 Survey marks should be stable, permanent, unique, recoverable, and safe-to-use.
-Avoid mark proliferation by finding & re-using existing marks whenever practicable.
+Improve the network by finding & re-using existing marks whenever practicable.

 Tools: